 It is said that women are more sensitive then men.
 This certainly is true when it comes to cases of infertility.
 In truth the mere word infertility labels a women with a negative connotation.
-Most of the time it is unexplainable within the Western medical model as to the reason that a women is having difficulty with conception and pregnancy.
+Most of the time it is unexplainable within the Western medical model as to the reason that some women have difficulty with conception and pregnancy.
 Asian medicine looks at this in quite a different way.
-Through the Eastern medical model we investigate the underlying causes that lie embedded within her internal environment.
+Through the Eastern health methods we investigate the underlying causes that lie embedded within her internal environment.
 Once these causes are identified, then they can be addressed and rectified.
 Acupuncture is just one treatment that we can also use to help women get pregnant and carry a baby to full term.
 Rather than identifying infertility simply as a problem with an ovary or a specific hormone problem, TCM dictates that fertility is a natural state, considering the internal environment as a whole system of energetic patterns.
 This model tells us that from the onset of menstruation until menopause, women, experiencing their optimal state of balance, are fertile.

 Infertility can thus result when the network of hormones, organs, and energy systems are not functioning optimally.
 These imbalances obstruct normal function, (conceiving a child every time her ovaries release an egg).
 Restoring the environment is conducted holistically.
 There is not a separation of mind, body, emotions and spirit as in western medicine.
 Eastern medicine considers each of these elements to be equal in its assessment of the causes of infertility.
 Eastern medicines approach is to restore balance to the entire body/mind connective system.